Asqatasun/Asqatasun/documentation/en/90_Rules/rgaa4.0/07.Scripts/Rule-7-4-1.md

 For each occurence of **Set1** and **Set2**, raise a MessageA

 #### Test2

 If **Set1** AND **Set2** are empty, raise a MessageB

 ##### MessageA : Context changed by script detected

--   code :ContextChangedScriptDetected
+- code: ContextChangedScriptDetected
 - status: Pre-Qualified
--   parameter : snippet
+- parameter: snippet
--   present in source : yes
+- present in source: yes

 ##### MessageB : No Pattern detected

--   code : NoPatternDetected_Rgaa30-07041
+- code: NoPatternDetected_Rgaa40-07041
 - status: Pre-Qualified
--   present in source : no
+- present in source: no

 ### Analysis